-Once we've experienced a strong desire for ourselves to be happy, we can apply the same thoughts, but towards our family, friends, strangers and even people we don't like:
+Once we've experienced a strong desire for ourselves to be happy, we can extend our scope and apply the same thoughts to an ever wider circle of others:

-- We next aim our love toward our loved ones and friends.
+- First, we aim our love toward our loved ones and friends.